 how jaden smith and his dress are changing fashion

-The teen's latest style is not a gimmick, but part of a continuing trend for androgyny.
+The teen's latest style "swerve" is not a gimmick.

 Jaden Smith and his sister Willow are no strangers to courting attention with their looks.
-In fact the free-spirited, fine-featured teen siblings are probably some of the most potent trend setters out there.
-A few days ago Jaden made a stir when he announced on Twitter that he was shopping for girls' clothes at Topshop and was wearing a dress without trousers.
+In fact the free-spirited, fine-featured teen siblings are probably some of the most potent fashion plates out there.
+A few days ago Jaden made a stir when he announced on Twitter that he was shopping for girls' clothes at Topshop and was wearing a dress sans pants.
 Images followed and the internet erupted.
 The young Mr. Smith ignited a fashion discussion about gender and the appropriateness of men wearing women's clothing that has been ongoing in pop culture and on the runway for years.
-Jaden's recent antics present the idea of a boy in a dress not as a gimmick or a fad but as an actual and valid shift in contemporary style.
+Jaden's recent gender-bending antics present the idea of a boy in a dress not as a gimmick or a fad but as an actual and valid shift in contemporary style.

-While women wearing trousers has slowly become normalised over the last century (a French law forbidding women wearing pants was officially rebuked in 2013) its opposite — men in skirts or dresses — is practically non-existent in the Western world.
+While women wearing pants has slowly become normalized over the last century (a French law forbidding women wearing pants was officially rebuked in 2013) the opposite phenomenon — men in skirts or dresses — is practically non-existent in the Western world.
 When it has been remotely acceptable for men to wear a dress it's been as a farce or for drag; in a segregated safe space where the intention is not to appear as man but as an approximation of a woman, a fantasy character.
 And outside the drag club or the ball it was utterly taboo.

 But maybe it's actually the fashion world's responsibility to reach those conclusions.
 In the 80s, iconic stylist Ray Petri pushed things along.
 Mixing elements from a broad spectrum of cultural backgrounds, he is known for his play on masculine and feminine tropes.
 Styling for magazines like i-D and The Face he would underscore male model's muscular bodies with a kilt or, even more daring, a leather skirt.
 The effect was not a parody of a woman but the liberation of the man.
 Petri was a big influence on designer Jean-Paul Gaultier, who took the idea of gender play to the max, putting men not just in dresses but corsets and gowns.
 Gaultier's provocative costumes did not have a huge impact on popular style but it did give the idea visibility.